LLNL/axom/src/components/shroud/docs/tutorial.rst

 Attributes may be added by assign new fields in **attrs**::

-    - decl: const std::string& Function4a(
+    - decl: const std::string Function4a(
         const std::string& arg1,
         const std::string& arg2 )
       result: